 Kat: You did grow up with the strong male role models, not necessarily female role models.

-Joy: I did have strong female role models but I think from an outsider point of view, I had a Godfather [Jack Kemp] who ran for the Vice President of United States and another very good family friend [Bill McCartney], who ran the Promise Keepers movement in America which touched millions of lives.
+Joy: I did have strong female role models but, I think from an outsider’s point of view, I had a Godfather [Jack Kemp] who ran for the Vice President of United States and another very good family friend [Bill McCartney], who ran the Promise Keepers movement in America which touched millions of lives.
 Both were men.
-Everyday as I was walking out the door, my father used to say, “Be a leader!” and he used to tell me on regular basis I could be anything I wanted to be.
-I think from outsider’s view point you would look at the male role models in my life as having accomplished what they were going for in life – even my husband is an Olympic gold medalist.
+Every day, as I was walking out the door, my father used to say, “Be a leader!” and he used to tell me on regular basis I could be anything I wanted to be.
+I think from an outsider’s viewpoint you would look at the male role models in my life as having accomplished what they were going for in life – even my husband is an Olympic gold medalist.